River Line (NJ Transit): Planning

 A Major Investment Study (MIS) published in 1996 concluded that a Gloucester route was more suitable than a Burlington route based on travel demand and citizen support.
 This study included substantial public participation: fourteen open houses, three advisory committees, and other public outreach.
 The process found substantial neighborhood opposition to the Mount Holly alignment through Burlington County: county freeholders publicly opposed the possibility.
 Opposition was particularly strong in Moorestown Township, partly because of a potential street-running section.
 Meanwhile, Gloucester County leaders were largely ambivalent towards the project.

 Dissatisfied with this analysis, Senator C. William Haines introduced legislation in the New Jersey State Senate requiring NJ Transit to study rail transit service along the Delaware River between Trenton, Camden, and Glassboro.
 Haines, a native of Moorestown, sought the benefits of rail for Burlington County without the disruption to his hometown.

 Two special studies were commissioned to supplement the alternatives identified in the MIS.
 The second of these special studies examined the Bordentown Secondary, another Conrail corridor through Burlington County, the alignment of today’s River Line.
 The parallel NJ Transit local bus on U.S. Route 130 was heavily patronized, and the corridor was ripe for economic development.
-Since the original intent of the Mount Holly service was to provide transit to the people of Burlington County, the belief was that the new alignment would achieve a similar objective.

-Although the MIS focused on providing connectivity from South Jersey counties to PATCO service via a transfer point in Camden, an equally important goal was to provide the economic impetus to spark the redevelopment of the Camden waterfront and serve the city itself.

-In November 1996, NJ Transit's board of directors approved a light rail transit alignment from Glassboro to Trenton with diesel light rail transit cars based on the findings of the Special Study.
-The entire alignment constitutes the Southern New Jersey Light Rail Transit Study project.
-The Board also established the Initial Operating Corridor (IOC) to be the Trenton-Camden corridor.
+In November 1996, NJ Transit's board of directors approved a light rail transit alignment from Glassboro to Trenton with diesel-powered cars based on the findings of the special study.
+The board also established the initial operating corridor (IOC) to be the Trenton-Camden corridor.
 The draft environmental impact statement (DEIS) was completed in 1998, and the contract with SNJRG was finalized in 1999, permitting the system to open to the public on March 14, 2004.

-Much of the political impetus that led to the funding and construction of the River Line was, according to The Philadelphia Inquirer, State Senator C. William Haines.
-He was in effect the father of the River Line.
 The entire line was 100 percent funded by the State of New Jersey from its Transportation Trust Fund.
 No federal capital was expended for this diesel light rail project.
 Former NJ Transit executive director George Warrington has described the River Line as "the poster child for how not to plan and make decisions about a transit investment."